cal-cs184-student/hw-webpages-rk/hw3/index.md

 ## Part 3: Direct Illumination

 For the hemiphere sampling, we sample at num_sample points uniformly over the hemisphere.
 For each sample, we use `hemisphereSampler` to get a random sampled direction, then use it to create a shadow ray and see if the ray intersects something with `bbh->intersect()`.
 If it does hit an object, we are able to get the emission with the BSDF.
 We then use the values we collected per sample to solve for the reflection equation given in lecture.
-Finally, we averae all the rays we sampled to get the illumination.
+Finally, we average all the rays we sampled to get the illumination.

 Direct lighting by importance sampling lights was a little more difficult because this was not an uniform sampling.
 We looped through every light scource in the scene.
 If the light source is a delta light, we saved time by sampling it only once because all samples from a point light will be the same.
 Otherwise, we sample the light num_samples times.
 Each time, this was similar to the process in hemisphere sampling where we get the create the shadow ray, see if it intersects, and solve for the reflection equation.
 We then average over all the samples for the specific light, then add together the radiance for all the lights in the scene.